Minority stress: Social applications

 On the societal level, minority stress research shows that prejudice and discrimination are common occurrences for minority individuals, and that they have damaging effects for individual well-being.
 This information has been used by law enforcement, policymakers, and social organizations to target and minimize the occurrence of distal stressors and, thus, to improve minority health on a large scale.
 For example, evidence that prejudice is associated with minority stress has been used in several amicus curiae briefs to settle important court cases regarding prejudice and discrimination against minority groups.
-Evidence that prejudice and discrimination are associated with minority stress that harms well-being for LGB individuals has also been invoked in the congressional debate about anti-harassment protection for LGB youth at the federal level.
+Evidence that prejudice and discrimination are associated with minority stress that harms well-being for LGBT individuals has also been invoked in the congressional debate about anti-harassment protection for LGBT youth at the federal level.
 In the future, the minority stress concept can be used to advocate for federal funding for nationwide campaigns and interventions that aim to reduce intergroup prejudice.
 If successful, these programs may reduce the rate of distal stressors, significantly improving the mental and physical health of minority individuals.